Graywing13/botpourri-music/README.md

 ## TODO list:
 Next up <br>
-- in sendSongInfo, factor out the send song info part.
+- make bot be able to pick range of song difficulty
+- migrate all tags to personal
+- figure out how i want to store the "luministhecat" "xanathar" etc tags.
 - host bot on aws

 High priority (Done: 3) <br>